 For example, if you use a 3D scanning system on your production process to check the quality of your final products, you will be able to see whether the scanned products comply with your SolidWorks 3D Model.

-Here’s another example.
-Let’s say your company provides spare parts for building equipment.
+Here is another example.
+Let us say your company provides spare parts for building equipment.
 You want to make sure they will fit into your client’s model, and resist stress.
 The CAD model can simulate lifelike materials to avoid costly trial builds, and Techviz VR environment can provide accurate stress-testing.
-And if your client has a model with the complete equipment, you can fuse your SolidWorks model and his CAD model to go over any final details, even if he doesn’t use the same software.
+And if your client has a model with the complete equipment, you can fuse your SolidWorks model and his CAD model to go over any final details, even if he does not use the same software.